Interview with Ellen Adair, Kris Arnold, & Alexandra Dell on 'Roommating' (2018)

 That's another area where a lot of shows fall apart.
 Often, the writers have no clue how to make things interesting once the characters are actually together.
 It's a shame, because exploring those relationship elements are interesting and it's delightful when done right ("You're the Worst" comes to mind).
 I'm confident that you can do it justice if you choose to go that route.

-Ellen and Kris, are there any particular challenges you've faces as professional actors in a challenging industry?
+Ellen and Kris, are there any particular challenges you've faced as professional actors in a challenging industry?

-KA: Auditioning is rough and definitely different than the skill of acting.
+Kris: Auditioning is rough and definitely different than the skill of acting.
 It's hard to focus on the emotions of the scene when you're worried about getting the job.
-It's probably the best way to cast people, which is why they still do it ... it's a necessary evil.
+It's probably the best way to cast people, which is why they still do it... it's a necessary evil.

 Adair is great as Bess in S2 of "The Sinner."